plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 UnicodeDecodeError: 'ascii' codec can't decode byte 0xc3 in position 0: ordinal not in range(128)
 ```

-Or when UTF-8 encoded byte-strings are interpreted as Unicode we do not get an error but mangled non-ascii characters:
+Or when UTF-8 encoded byte strings are interpreted as Unicode, we do not get an error, but mangled non-ASCII characters:

 ```console
 $ python3